rmcclosk/thesis/reading/notes.md

 if the incidence nand prevalence curves are very closely matched.
 * Imbalance, or rather the relationship between epidemic dynamics and imbalance, is significantly affected by sampling schemes (Figure 11).

+# ERGMs

+**[@robins2007introduction]**

+* General overview of ERGMs.
+* See Snijders et al: New specifications for exponential random graph models.
+* ERGMs offer a way to model social networks while incorporating realistic social dynamics.
+* Models are fitted to observed networks (we don't have this).
+* Network "ties" (ie. edges) depend on local structure.
+* We assign each configuration of interest (eg. a reciprocal tie) a parameter, and then equate or constrain a bunch of the parameters.
+* Markov random graph model: includes eg. edge, 2-star, 3-star, and triangle effects (Figure 1 and Equation 4).

 # Other Statistics